 One of the toughest choices you have to make in social media marketing is which networks to go with.
 Get this decision wrong and you’re stuck preaching to the wrong crowd or producing the wrong kind of content to engage them.

 Each network has its own strengths and weaknesses, making them better for certain goals than others.
-So let’s take a look at the pros and cons from the biggest names in social – plus the marketing goals for which they are best suited.
+So let’s take a look at the pros and cons of the main social media platforms – plus the marketing goals for which they are best suited.